jeraldstanislaus/stanislaus/README.md

 stanislaus
 ==========

-Thisis jerald and i m the web designer
+This is jerald and i m the web designer.